Gramli/WeatherApi-VSA/README.md

 Both hybrid approaches reduce the risks and disadvantages, but do not completely resolve them.
 Therefore, **we still need to choose which architecture best suits our project**.

 ## Conclusion
-As I have a lot of experience with CA in small and middle-sized projects, I am satisfied with CA first hybrid approach, but there must be emphasis on maintaining the structure.
-It means following SOLID principles and patterns like CQRS, Repository, Factory, etc. and have a good code coverage.
-Then the project is well maintainable.
+VSA is still new to me, but I am enthusiastic about it and I believe it is the best fit for small projects.
+While I have a lot of experience with CA in small and medium-sized projects, I must say that it is a good fit and I have always been satisfied with it.
+However, it is important to emphasize the need for maintaining the structure, which involves following SOLID principles and patterns such as CQRS, Repository, DI, etc. By doing so, the project can be well-maintained.
-I am new to VSA, but I am enthusiastic about it.
-I will definitely use it in tiny projects.
+And lastly, the most important sentence at the end: **the architecture of a project depends on the project's needs.**

 ## Technologies
 * [ASP.NET Core 8](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-8.0)